AhnafNabil/poridhi.io.intern/SSH-Basic/README.md

 ## Simplifying with an SSH Config File

 You can solve these issues by configuring the `~/.ssh/config` file.
 This file allows you to define shortcuts and advanced SSH options, making the SSH process smoother and more efficient.

+Create a `config` file in the `~/.ssh/` directory.

 ### Step 1: Set Up the SSH Config File